5 Ways To Make Your Bowel Movements Easier – And Why It’s So Important!

 Most doctors won’t tell you this, but there are several better alternatives to laxatives.
 You can help the last part of your digestive system do its job right without the help of drugs.

 You probably already know fiber is your colon’s best friend.
 But did you know why?

 Fiber adds bulk to your waste.
 This makes it easier for your bowel muscles to contract and move things down.

 Doctors are only starting to acknowledge the second way fiber helps.
 Fiber is considered a prebiotic.
 It feeds the friendly probiotic bacteria living in your colon.
 These bacteria turn fiber into a source of energy, butyric acid, used by both the bacteria and your colon cells.

-By feeding your colon cells, these bacteria help them stay healthy.
-But the benefits don’t stop there . . .
-Not only do they care for your colon cells, these friendly probiotic bacteria also keep undesirable bacteria away.
+By feeding your colon cells naturally, these bacteria help them stay healthy.
+These friendly probiotic bacteria also keep undesirable bacteria away.
 This helps reduce the toxic buildup in your bowels.